 Mission Operations and Information Management Services (MOIMS) [CESG Report to CMC (slides 88 - 115)]

-M. Merri provided an overview of the SLS Area beginning with the meeting demographics that displayed a cross section of the participating agency representatives and MOIMS Working Groups (Data Archive Ingestion, Navigation, Spacecraft Monitor & Control, and Mission Planning and Scheduling).
+M. Merri provided an overview of the MOIMS Area beginning with the meeting demographics that displayed a cross section of the participating agency representatives and MOIMS Working Groups (Data Archive Ingestion, Navigation, Spacecraft Monitor & Control, and Mission Planning and Scheduling).

-M. Merri provided a summary of major achievements from the Data Archive Ingestion (DAI) WG in this meeting cycle that included: the first Archive Auditing Body accredited (PTAB) and first Archive (IG-NCAA) was certified by ISO in accordance with OAIS (1st ISO compliance certification to CCSDS); the WG almost finished resolving all RIDS for the OAIS update (over 200 were received - ISO & CCSDS parallel review expected to start Dec18); started addressing RIDs for Audit and Certification Blue Book; good progress made on Archive Architecture (OAIS-Interoperability Framework).
+M. Merri provided a summary of major achievements from the Data Archive Ingestion (DAI) WG in this meeting cycle that included: the first Archive Auditing Body accredited (PTAB) and first Archive (IG-NCAA) was certified by ISO in accordance with OAIS (1st ISO compliance certification to CCSDS); the WG almost finished resolving all RIDs for the OAIS update (over 200 were received - ISO & CCSDS parallel review expected to start Dec18); started addressing RIDs for Audit and Certification Blue Book; good progress made on Archive Architecture (OAIS-Interoperability Framework).
 M. Merri also stated that with regards to the Working Group Status, good momentum was made and the majority of projects were on schedule.
 Additionally, he welcomed new DLR and ESA working group members.
 M. Merri also shared a concern also acknowledged by other Area Directors regarding cancellation of webex services by ISO; subsequently, an action was assigned to the Secretariat.

 CMC-A-2018-10-05 Secretariat was requested to coordinate with J. Afarin to obtain Zoom accounts for CESG Chair/Deputy Chair and Area Directors.